 Feel Better Naturally

-Our ultimate goal is to enhance you and your animal’s quality of life with our Liquid Titanium, Far Infrared therapeutic products.
+With Patent Pending Technology, our ultimate goal is to enhance you and your animal’s quality of life with our Liquid Titanium, Far Infrared therapeutic products.

 Many of our Liquid Titanium products are made in the United States and Canada.

 How Liquid Titanium® Far Infrared Therapy Works!

 W. Lawrence Schoolmeester, MD, MMM